ilg-physics-ucsb/physics3l-manual/Lab2PendulumWeek1/Lab2PendulumWeek1.md

  #####
  **This definition of $\Omega$ is true for all simple harmonic oscillators.**

-You maybe have seen Equation 1 solved in a lecture class before.
-We won't go through it here, but we will remind you that the solution gives position $x$ as function of time  $t$.
+You may have seen Equation 1 solved in a lecture class before.
+We won&rsquo;t go through it here, but we will remind you that the solution gives position $x$ as function of time  $t$.
 The equation for position is given in Equation 3 below.

 :::Figure:Equation
 $$